rvounik/frontend2/README.md

 # About tests

-In the Frontend we should mostly be concerned with Functional Tests (also known as Integration Tests) written from the end user perspective, covering as much as possible from functionality, interaction and integration.
+In the Frontend we should only be concerned with Functional Tests (closely related to Integration Tests) written from the end user perspective, covering as much as possible from functionality, interaction and integration.
 As an example, when a button is clicked, does the state update?
 Or, does panel X appear?
 Or, is the navigation bar populated initially?

-All Javascript components should contain functional tests that are stored under the *js/src/**/test/* folder.
+All Javascript components should contain such functional tests stored in the *js/src/**/test/* folder.
+Structurally they are written in BDD-style: test(), expect(), describe()), it('should'), toBeString() etc.

 # Mocking static assets and stylesheets